Want to hear something that’ll make you feel old?

 Create an image to post to Facebook with a link to your content

 Have your Facebook fans click on the link or image to go to the content

 Offer a content upgrade in the content to get the email

 Capture the email addresses of those visitors who didn’t drop off before the call to action.

-But in 2017, just explain everything you want to say in a video and have your audience click through to a simple landing page to collect emails.
+But now, just explain everything you want to say in a video and have your audience click through to a simple landing page to collect emails.